enr/jeauty/README.md

 [![Build Status](https://api.travis-ci.org/enr/jeauty.png?branch=master)](https://travis-ci.org/enr/jeauty)

 **Jeauty is a tool that modifies your files.
 Use it at your own risk.
-(In particular, commit or back up changes before you have sub go to town on your data.)**
+(In particular, commit or back up changes before usage.)**

 There is not yet a distribution.